 About Ray Calabrese

 What follows is a more detailed depiction of my journey.
 Experiencing the loss of my wife and best friend Barb, tested my optimism, never quit attitude, and faith in God.
 Yet, the spirit of hope indelibly marks my DNA.
 My wife, Barb, I always called her Babe, and our five daughters taught me all I needed to know about life.
 The girls grew into amazing, strong, independent women.
 They sustained and supported me during the darkest days of my life.
 Babe and the girls’ love and support were anchors to an illustrious academic career where I published ten books and well over a hundred refereed journal articles.
 I received several awards for the most outstanding paper.
 I addressed national and international audiences and conducted numerous workshops.
 My research at The Ohio State University focused on helping people discover the best in themselves and others changed personal lives, public organizations, and whole communities.
-Join my more than 23,300 Twitter followers and discover that my tweets are always good stuff.
+It is a reason I try to put material on my blog that uplifts or makes you smile or think.
+Join my more than 24, 300 Twitter followers (@alwaysgoodstuff and discover that my tweets are always good stuff.
 Please feel free to email any questions to me at email@example.com.